GarterPoom/GISTDA-Wildfire-Extraction/README.md

 - Output: Saves the classification results as GeoTIFF files with binary output indicating burned areas.

 ### Wildfire Polygon Extraction
 The ```wildfire_polygon.py``` script processes classified GeoTIFF files to generate polygon shapefiles representing burnt areas.
 The script searches for all TIFF files in a specified root folder and its subfolders, creates an output folder for each file, and generates polygons where the pixel value is 1 (indicating burnt areas) in the GeoTIFF.
 The polygons are saved as shapefiles in the output folder.
+The Script will be perform for Burn Polygon and Administrative Boundaries SHAPE Files Following Thailand, Laos, Myanmar, and Vietnam.

 Key Features:
 - Recursive Search: Finds all TIFF files in the root folder and its subfolders.